chmielvu/Agentura-AI/README.canvas.md

 ### In-Studio Setup & Evaluation

-**1. Embed Corpus:**
+**1. Embed Archive:**
-   - This process is currently manual.
-Add text files to `canvas_assets/corpus/` and update the `workspace_assets/corpus_embeddings.json` placeholder with their vector representations using `text-embedding-004`.
+   - Use the paperclip icon (for files) or GitHub icon (for repos) in the chat input to add documents to your personal, persistent archive.

 **2. Run Retriever Demo:**
    - Use the chat interface and ask a question that requires information from the corpus.